benpigchu/pikablog.generator/README.md

 <script>document.getElementById("left").className="right"</script>
 ```

-Title should in the @title comment ,all tags should include in the @tag comment, and only the content before the @more comment should be shown in list view.
+Title should in the @title comment ,all tags should include in the @tag comment, and only the content before the @more comment should be shown in list view. @time comment can be used to override mtime of the document.

 Style and Script should only work when you entered the article, and should not work in list view.